BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Peak Intensity

-By now, the phase is at full intensity.
-First, recall is unreliable.
+The phase is at full intensity.
+Recall is unreliable.
 Reactivity may spike.
 The second fear period peaks.
-So this is when most owners search for help, consider rehoming, or assume something is wrong with the dog.
+Most owners search for help here, consider rehoming, or assume something is wrong with the dog.
 This is the deepest part of the woods.
 Hold the line.

 14-18 months